chrisnobtech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. I hate bins
 18. Letters only please
 19. A to Z
 20. Without C, you would live in hiago
+21. esreveR